Steelcap/NSL-CompMod/README.md

 * Cysts will be damaged while unconnected
 * Cyst max hp reduced to 180
 * Cyst maturation rate reduced to 15 from 45
 * Removed the ability to drop lifeform eggs
+* Drifter cost reduced from 8 to 4
+* Drifter HP reduced to 210 from 300
+* Alien supply limit is now 50 + (50 * number of hives), from 200
+* Drifter supply cost increased to 15 from 10
+* Whip supply cost increased to 15 from 5
+* Shift, shade, crag supply costs increased to 10 from 5
 * Mucous adds shield based on maximum health, so increasing biomass will increase mucous shield
 * Skulk hitbox changes reverted, hitbox is now smaller
 * Skulk wall jump force decreased to 5.2 from 6.4